Tyne cyclist and pedestrian tunnels

-Tyne Cyclist and Pedestrian Tunnel was Britain's first purpose-built cycling tunnel.
-It runs under the River Tyne between Howdon and Jarrow, and was opened in 1951, heralded as a contribution to the Festival of Britain.
-The original cost was £833,000 and the tunnel was used by 20,000 people a day.
+The Tyne Pedestrian and Cyclist Tunnels run under the River Tyne between Howdon and Jarrow in Tyne & Wear, England.
+Opened in 1951, heralded as a contribution to the Festival of Britain, they were Britain's first purpose-built cycling tunnels.
+The original cost was £833,000 and the tunnels were used by 20,000 people a day.

-It consists of two tunnels running in parallel, one for pedestrian use with a 3.2 m diameter, and a larger 3.7 m diameter tunnel for pedal cyclists.
+They consist of two tunnels running in parallel, one for pedestrian use with a 3.2 m diameter, and a larger 3.7 m diameter tunnel for pedal cyclists.
 Both tunnels are 884 ft in length, and lie 40 ft below the river bed, at their deepest point.
-The tunnels are over 60 years old and are Grade II listed buildings.
+The tunnels are over 70 years old and are Grade II listed buildings.

-At each end, the tunnels are connected to surface buildings by two escalators and a lift.
+Each end the tunnels were originally connected to surface buildings by two escalators and a vertical lift; however, as part of the tunnels' refurbishment, on each side one escalator will be replaced with an inclined lift and the remaining escalator was made static, into a staircase.
 The Waygood-Otis escalators have 306 wooden steps each, and are the original models from 1951.
 At the time of construction, they were the highest single-rise escalators in the UK, with a vertical rise of 85 ft and a length of 197 ft.
 In 1992, escalators with a higher vertical rise of 90 ft and 200 ft in length were constructed at Angel station on the London Underground.
 The Tyne Tunnel escalators remain the longest wooden escalators in the world.

 20,000 people a month used the pedestrian tunnel in 2013.